nazab/Standalone-Pages/README.md

 ## Changelog

-### 1.0 (29 November 2012)

-* Official Release
+### 0.1 (4 February 2013)

+* Proof of concept release

 ## Author Information

-The WordPress Plugin Boilerplate was originally started and is maintained by [Tom McFarlin](http://twitter.com/tommcfarlin/).
+The WordPress Plugin Standalone Pages was originally started and is maintained by [Benjamin AZAN](http://benjaminazan.com).

-The project is open-source and receives contributions from awesome WordPress Developers throughout the world.